Mystic River Bascule Bridge: History

 The counterweighted four bar linkage type bascule bridge was designed by former Otis Elevator Company Chief Engineer Thomas Ellis Brown of New York and built in 1922 by the J. E. FitzGerald Construction Company of New London, Connecticut, according to its historical marker.
 Its movable span is 85 ft wide, 218 ft long, weighs 660 ST, and employs two 230 ST concrete-filled counterweights.
 Until 1928, the bridge carried streetcars of the Groton and Stonington Street Railway.

 It is operated by the Connecticut Department of Transportation and opens for approximately five minutes around 2,200 times per year, carrying an average daily traffic of 11,800.
 It is driven by two 1400 lb 40 hp direct current motors, and its span is greased and inspected every one hundred openings or two weeks during the winter.
 From May 1 to October 31, the bridge opens hourly during daylight at 40 minutes past the hour and on demand.
-It usually raises to let sailboats and yachts pass under.
+It usually raises to let sailboats and yachts pass underneath.